Find Cheap Auto Insurance Quotes in Your Area

 If you have comprehensive insurance, your car will always be protected from hail damage.
-If you have just a liability policy however, the damage from the hail won't be covered.
-No state requires drivers carry comprehensive, but we always recommend it be added to their policy for situations like this--especially if the car is worth more than $3,000 or less than 10 years old.
-In addition to protecting you from hail, comprehensive coverage would also shield your car from vandalism, theft, falling branches, etc. For most cases involving a comprehensive claim, you will have to pay a deductible which usually ranges from as low as $50 to as high as $2,000.
+If you have just a liability policy, however, the damage from the hail won't be covered.
+No state requires drivers to carry comprehensive insurance, but we always recommend you add it to your policy for situations like this — especially if the car is worth more than $3,000 or less than 10 years old.

 There are certain spots in the country where hail is more likely to happen, so you should be prepared.
 If you are getting car insurance in Texas, or Wyoming, Nebraska and other states along the Midwest, hail storms are more likely to damage your car, so you should have comprehensive insurance on your policy.
 Below you can see a map showing the number of hail incidents per county.

 Being left to pay out of pocket can end up costing you a lot more than paying for the insurance.
-Between 1950 and 2011 there was over $3 billion dollars worth of property damage from hail in the state of Texas alone, as an example.
+Between 1950 and 2011 there was more than $3 billion dollars worth of property damage from hail in the state of Texas alone, as an example.

 If you live in one of the counties above you should also consider taking some precautions to reduce the damage your car faces during the storm.
 One preventive measure would be to get a car cover which you can store in your trunk.
 If you are on the road and a hail storm hits, you can quickly pull out the cover to reduce the damage and impact of hail.